jgossage/foe/README.md

 # foe
-Tools too nalyze a situation in the FoE game.
+Tools to analyze a situation in the FoE game.